3-Inch "Hybrid" Plastic Ball Shells:

 Now you have one "application" of tape, which has a fairly evenly distributed average of two layers of the tape over the complete surface of the shell casing.

-Repeat this for the Y and Z axes.
+Repeat this for the Y and Z axis.
 Then burnish all the tape down by rubbing it with the short section of PVC pipe.

 Measure around the shell now.
 The shell's circumference should have grown from its original 8-inches to 9-inches with the applied tape.
 A finished shell circumference of 3 times the nominal shell diameter is optimal for a good fit in a properly sized mortar.